Consultant/ Reader in Pain Medicine

 Dr Barry Laird is currently supported by a fellowship through the European Palliative Care Research Centre, Trondheim, Norway.
 In conjunction with this group Dr Laird is involved in developing several international trials in cancer pain and cachexia.
 His other research interests include systemic inflammation and its relation to cancer symptomatology, prognosis in advanced cancer and the interaction between pain and psychological symptoms in cancer.
-Dr Laird is an Honorary Consultant in Palliative Medicine at the Beatson West of Scotland Cancer Centre where he runs a portfolio of clinical trials and supervises the group’s research nurses in Glasgow.
+Dr Laird is an Honorary Consultant in Palliative Medicine at the Beatson West of Scotland Cancer Centre where he runs a portfolio of clinical trials.

 Senior Clinical Research Fellow

 Dr Ruth Isherwood is a Consultant in Palliative Medicine at Strathcarron Hospice.
 Strathcarron Hospice provides specialist palliative care to patients in Forth Valley across all diagnoses and care settings.
 She is also a Senior Clinical Research Fellow and is undertaking a programme of research which is supervised by Professor Marie Fallon.
 The research is funded by the Beatson Oncology Centre Fund - a registered charity.
 Her current research interests are in the management of pain, opioid-related side effects and opioid-induced hyperalgesia.
 Dr Isherwood also supervises and mentors clinical colleagues who undertake research projects.
-She has presented widely at national and European conferences and is working towards an MD.
+She has presented widely at national and European conferences and has completed her MD.

 Clinical Educator/Research Nurse